$S$, $P$ and $D$-wave resonance contributions to $B_{(s)} \to \eta_c(1S,2S) K\pi$ decays in the perturbative QCD approach: Introduction

-In this paper, we continue to study the quasi-two-body decays $B\to \eta_c K^{*0} \to \eta_c K\pi$ involving the $S$, $P$ and $D$-wave kaon-pion pairs as shown in Fig.~\ref{fig:fig1}, within the framework of the PQCD factorization approach.
-In literature, some works have been done for $B \to \eta_c K^*$ decays in the two-body framework~\cite{prd71-114008,1909-10907,epjc58-245}.
-From~\cite{plb763-29,prd95-056008,prd98-056019}, we know that the width of the resonant state and the interactions between the final state meson pair will show their effects on the branching ratios especially on the direct $CP$ violations of the quasi-two-body decays.
+In this paper, we continue to study the quasi-two-body decays $B\to \eta_c K^{*0} \to \eta_c K\pi$ involving the $S$, $P$, and $D$-wave kaon-pion pairs as shown in Fig.~\ref{fig:fig1}, within the framework of the PQCD factorization approach.
+Some studies of $B \to \eta_c K^*$ decays have used the two-body framework~\cite{prd71-114008,1909-10907,epjc58-245}.
+From Refs.~\cite{plb763-29,prd95-056008,prd98-056019}, we know that the width of the resonant state and the interactions between the final-state meson pair will show their effects on the branching ratios, especially on the direct $CP$ violations of the quasi-two-body decays.
 Thus, it seems more appropriate to treat the $K^{*0}$ as an intermediate resonance.
-As addressed before, this process is dominated by a series of resonances in $S$, $P$ and $D$ waves.
-The $S$-wave kaon-pion DAs for the resonance $K_0^*(1430)^0$ have been studied in Ref.~\cite{prd97-033006}, we will further investigate the dependence of the branching ratios in different scalar scenarios as proposed in Refs.~\cite{prd73-014017,prd77-014034}.
-Besides, we have roughly determined the possible range of the first odd Gegenbauer moment $B_1$ for the $K_0^*(1950)^0$ resonance by fitting to the existing data, which demands to be tested in the future.
-We intend to adopt the same fitted parameters as those of the longitudinal kaon-pion DAs in Ref.~\cite{1907-10422}, where the SU(3) flavor symmetry breaking effect has been considered and plays an important role in the longitudinal branching fractions.
+As addressed before, this process is dominated by a series of resonances in $S$, $P$, and $D$ waves.
+The $S$-wave kaon-pion DAs for the resonance $K_0^*(1430)^0$ have been studied in Ref.~\cite{prd97-033006}, and we will further investigate the dependence of the branching ratios in different scalar scenarios as proposed in Refs.~\cite{Gorishnii:1983zi,Kataev:2004ve,prd73-014017,prd77-014034}.
+Besides, we have roughly determined the possible range of the first odd Gegenbauer moment $B_1$ for the $K_0^*(1950)^0$ resonance by fitting to the existing data, which must be tested in the future.
+We intend to adopt the same fitted parameters as those of the longitudinal kaon-pion DAs in Ref.~\cite{1907-10422}, where the $SU$(3) flavor-symmetry-breaking effect has been considered and plays an important role in the longitudinal polarization fractions.
 The $D$-wave resonance $K_2^*(1430)^0$ is investigated for the first time in our work.
 Due to the limited studies on the tensor resonant states, we treat the $D$-wave DAs of the $K_2^*(1430)^0$ in the same way as those of $f_2(1270)$~\cite{prd98-056019}.

 This paper is organized as follows.
 In Sec.
-II, we give a brief introduction for the theoretical framework.
-The numerical values, some discussions and the conclusions will be given in last two sections.
-The explicit PQCD factorization formulas for all the decay amplitudes are collected in the Appendix.
+II we give a brief introduction of the theoretical framework.
+The numerical values, some discussions, and our conclusions will be given in last two sections.
+The explicit PQCD factorization formulas for all of the decay amplitudes are collected in the Appendix.